Nextome/nextome.github.io/docs/Standard operating procedures/installation-guide-for-smartphone-based-localization.md

 This document explains how to install the technology that allows to locate the position of the smartphone on which the 'Nextome' application is installed.

 ## Components
-The items required for the technology to work are listed below:
+The items required for the solution to work are listed below:

 - Beacon sensors working as anchor references.
 - *‘Venue Configurator’* application to be installed on the smartphone used to install the technology.